Wednesday August 4th, 2021, 0900-1700

 Blue Jen (the Jen that has blue hair) drove me and 2 others back to the trail.
-It’s nice having shuttles…I haven’t needed to hitch yet.
+It’s been nice having shuttles…I haven’t needed to hitch yet.
 I started off alone, per usual, wondering if there was anyone just ahead.
 Doesn’t seem like it.
 The trail was pretty quiet, 30 or so NOBOs, always in waves of 5 or 6, and a few day hikers throughout.

 It was all uphill for nearly 5 miles, followed by a series of exceedingly steep ascents and descents.
-Rock and roots were ever present so that nearly every footfall has to be calculated and adjusted.
+Rock and roots were ever present so that nearly every footfall had to be calculated and adjusted.
 The uneven terrain really puts a strain on the feet.
 Everyone said that southern Maine was tough…and I believed them.
 So I’m not surprised, just humbled.
 It took me a hour to go 1.5 miles often.
 Three mountaintops in a row (the Crockers and Mt Spaulding) resulted in little to no views, just lots of sweat.

 I finished the day kind of early but I had to stop.
 I hadn’t taken one break all day (wasn’t hungry after all the town food) and I felt pretty beat.
 Continuing another 2 miles to a shelter would have involved another punishing 1000′ climb.
 Anything over 6000′ gain in one day is usual enough for me.
 Besides, with so many people on trail, even finding a tentsite near a shelter can be challenging when you show up late in the day.
 Here, an old tramway provided a nice flat spots next to a series of waterfalls.
 Plus I had my pick of sites.

 It didn’t take long for a guy to come along and pitch his tent right next to mine (recall it’s a road so there’s a lot of space).
 But he was very quiet and no bother.
 Then a couple showed up past 8 pm to pitch on the other side of me, and proceeded to have couple’s chat hour well past hiker midnight.
 I had to finally ask them to please either talk in whispers or go somewhere else to talk.
 I was definitely pretty grumpy after not getting much sleep the night before (my fault).
 I guess the NOBOs are used to such close quarters but not this lone wolf.
-I did sleep well the rest of the night at least.
+With the aid of earplugs, I did sleep well the rest of the night at least.